 The PGRM is available on the Company’s website for viewing by stakeholders (creditors, investors and rating agencies).

-This is the sixth version of the PGRM since its initial disclosure in May 2009, which has now been adapted to the new consolidated liquidity and debt position, while preserving the underlying guidelines of transparency and demonstrating the prudence and predictability of Energisa Group’s financial management.
+This document is the eleventh version of the PGRM since its initial disclosure in May 2009, which has now been adapted to the new consolidated liquidity and debt position, while preserving the underlying guidelines of transparency and demonstrating the prudence and predictability of Energisa Group’s financial management.

 3. Management Finacial Risks